AOL83/Remember-Me-By-Trade/README.md

 ## Testing
 ----

 I have tested all aspects of the site functionality including all links, inputs and responsiveness  as best as possible through Dev Tools, Chrome & lighthouse for the following devices.
-(I would of liked a more extensive and in depth testing scrip but with the little time i had left my testing is as follows):-
+(I would have liked a more extensive and in depth testing script but with the little time I had left my testing is as follows):-

 * LG G6
 * iPhone 5/SE